-The 28-300mm is designed for FX-sensor (full-frame) cameras, and I've been using it on the Nikon D810 and D800.
-It is also compatible with DX-format cameras, and if using it on of those you'd multiply the focal lengths by 1.5.
+The 28-300mm is designed for FX-sensor (full-frame) cameras, and I’ve been using it on the Nikon D810 and D800.
+It is also compatible with DX-format cameras, and if using it one of those, you’d multiply the focal lengths by 1.5.

 Key Features of the Nikon AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR

 Broad Zoom Range.
 Zoomed out, this lens goes to 28mm.
 That provides a safe all-purpose wide-angle perspective without going into the very wide range (which I’d personally consider 24mm and below).
 Zoomed in, it goes to 300mm, which is a long telephoto but not so long that it becomes challenging to shoot with.
 So it’s a very broad zoom range that falls within a comfortable range for working with.

 Here are some examples of what that looks like in practice:

 [caption id="attachment_22205" align="aligncenter" width="678"] Photo taken with a Nikon 28-300 mm f/3.5-5.6 zoom lens at 28 mm and f/5.6 on a Nikon D810.[/caption]